 – power flux-density (pfd) limits defined in Article 21 (where such limits are not applicable as hard limits to the service which is subject to No. 9.21); or

-– coordination threshold pfd values applicable to other services in the same frequency band (e.g. pfd values in Table 5-2 of Annex 1 to Appendix 5);
+– coordination threshold pfd values applicable to other services in the same frequency band (e.g. pfd values in Table 5-2 of Annex 1 to Appendix 5); or

+– frequency overlap with recorded terrestrial stations when no applicable pfd value mentioned above is available;

 – receiving space stations vs. transmitting terrestrial stations: frequency overlap within the